General Information

 (Click here to see the UPR System validation’s credits tables)

-(Click here to see private universities validation’s credits tables)
+(Click here to see the privates’ universities validation’s credits tables)

-(Click here to see validation credits with Sistema Ana G Mendez University)
+(Click here to see the Ana G. Mendez System validation’s credits tables)

 • Computer literacy and Internet skills are also highly recommended for admission to the program.